Rowdy (2014 film): Plot

 The film opens in a street in Hyderabad in a night with Krishna (Vishnu Manchu) saving Sirisha (Shanvi Srivastava) from some eve-teasers and accompanying her to the hostel she stays.
 In the journey, they both come to know that they hail from the Rayalaseema region of Andhra Pradesh.
-When Sirisha asks Krishna about the details of his father, the scene shifts to the native place of Krishna where his father, a don fondly called as Anna (Mohan Babu) and as Annagaru with respect, punishing a teacher named Sankar Rao for harassing his pregnant wife for dowry on the complaint of the woman's father Rama Rao.
+When Sirisha asks Krishna about the details of his father, the scene shifts to Krishna's native place, where his father, a don fondly called as Anna (Mohan Babu) and as Annagaru with respect, punishes a teacher named Sankar Rao for harassing his pregnant wife for dowry on the complaint of the woman's father Rama Rao.
 Anna is a sexagenarian man who always thinks about the welfare of the people of Rayalaseema, and they too revere him equal to god.
 Anna is a very powerful and influential don who also controls the political affairs of that region.
 His friend Ananda Rao (Paruchuri Gopala Krishna), a ruling party politician, is his close friend, and he and the party extends their full support to Anna to stop the Nandavaram project whose happening would destroy 34 villages completely.
 On the other hand, a group of influential people working under a mysterious man tries to make the project to earn crores.
 The group consists of KR, Vedantham Murthy aka Vedam (Tanikella Bharani), Chandi (Jeeva), and Seshagiri.

-Krishna visits his home when Anna kills his opponent Guruva Reddy (Banerjee) and appoints the dead man's henchmen as his henchmen by promising a little high salary.
-Then the family of Anna is introduced.
+Krishna visits his home when Anna kills his opponent Guruva Reddy (Banerjee) and appoints the latter's henchmen as his henchmen by promising a little high salary.
+Then, Anna's family is introduced.
 Anna lives with his wife Lakshmi (Jayasudha), elder son Bhushan (Kishore), and Krishna.
-Bhushan is married and has a son, but he never loved them and hates them to the core.
+Bhushan is married and has a son, but he never loved them at all.
 Unlike Anna and his dutiful and devoted brother Krishna, Bhushan is a spoiled brat, often terrorizing people in the name of Anna, creating fear in their hearts.
 When a young woman's brother warns Bhushan, Bhushan comes to their home, kidnaps the woman, and conducts a sexual assault on her in his farmhouse.
 Bhushan, also because of his anger on his father apart from greed for money, joins hands with KR's group for the formation of the Nandavaram project.
-Meanwhile, Krishna and Sirisha are deeply in love, and Anna's trusted henchmen Ramudu finds out that she is Gavarraju's daughter.
+Meanwhile, Krishna and Sirisha are deeply in love, and Anna's trusted henchman Ramudu finds out that she is Gavarraju's daughter.
 Gavarraju was Anna's enemy who was killed by Anna at Tirupathi during an assassination attempt.
 Though Sirisha is aware of it, she has no objection to join his family, and Anna too respects Krishna's decision to marry her and accepts their alliance.